ashpursglove/ashs-modbus-tool/README.md

 - If writes fail, check slave ID
 - If nothing works, swap A/B
 - If it works intermittently, grounding is probably bad
-- If it works perfectly, do not update anything
+- If it works perfectly, shut up and don’t touch anything

 ---